gschinaia/gschinaia.github.io/_pages/about.md

 Hi!
 I am a Postdoctoral Scholar at the [Development Innovation Lab](https://bfi.uchicago.edu/development-innovation-lab/), part of the Becker Friedman Institute at the University of Chicago.

-I earnt my PhD (DPhil) at the [Department of Economics](https://www.economics.ox.ac.uk/) at the University of Oxford.
+I completed my PhD (DPhil) at the [Department of Economics](https://www.economics.ox.ac.uk/) at the University of Oxford.

 My research interests are in development, labour, and behavioural economics.
 I use randomised and natural experiments to help answer policy questions.
 My current research studies firm and household behaviour in low-income rural settings.